 - Raise our office building’s environmental awareness

 We hope that joining the pledge will not only make us but also our stakeholders more aware and inspire them to sign the Plastics Pledge, too.
-Find more information on how to join on the IAPCO website.
+Find more information on how to join the IAPCO website.

 If you would like to go plastic fishing with the team of the Plastic Whale, contact them via their website.